When a person has bad credit, there are a number of ways to help rebuild it. Here's why car loans are a great way to improve your credit score.

 In order to get your creditworthiness back on track, you need to prove to lenders that you can responsibly manage a healthy mix of credit.
 Paying your monthly bills on time and in full will improve your score but opening up a new form of credit can add to your mix of credit and help you rebuild your score as you work to pay off your debt.

 There are several factors to consider when deciding to take out an auto-loan.
 The borrower should have a reasonable monthly income to support the monthly auto-loan payments.
 If the auto-loan payments are less than 18% of gross monthly income, the borrower is more likely to stay on budget and make reliable payments.
-Secondly, the loan amount should be substantial enough to give the bank something to go off of when they review payment history.
+Additionally, the loan amount should be substantial enough to give the bank something to go off of when they review payment history.
 An amount over $8000.00 would be ideal.
 To build credit the borrower cannot miss any payments or send in late payments.
 The borrower should also keep the auto-loan open for at least a year, even if he or she has enough to pay off the loan sooner.
 Keeping the loan open shows a pattern of responsible payment history which is what builds a credit score.

 Dealerships across Canada can work with individuals with varying credit scores.
 Subprime loans are available to those who are applying for an auto loan with a credit score that falls below average.
 Canadians with an overall credit score under 670 are generally considered subprime.
 Canada Drives is partnered with hundreds of car dealerships all across the country and has helped thousands of Canadians with low or no credit score find affordable auto financing that can help rebuild credit.
 Free online programs like Canada Drives were invented to help people get the vehicle they want at a price that fits within their budget.